-There is also a test\project that you can use to kick the tires.
-Just create a new virtualenv, cd into test\project and run start.sh (or walk through the steps yourself) to get a test instance of the app up and running.
+Included is a test_project that you can use to kick the tires.
+Just create a new virtualenv, cd into test_project and run start.sh (or walk through the steps yourself) to get a test instance of the app up and running.